levitation-opensource/SkypeExportArchiveToTextConverter/README.md

 <br>If there are previously existing files with same names then these colliding old files will be backed up with names in the form "chat username.txt.old".

+A Python 3 installation is required.
+There are no package dependencies for this software.

 Copyright: Roland Pihlakas, 2022, roland@simplify.ee
 <br>License: LGPL 2.1
 <br>You can obtain a copy of this free software from https://github.com/levitation-opensource/SkypeExportArchiveToTextConverter/